 Habilitative care.
-Health care services are considered habilitative when they are provided to help a person who has not learned or acquired a particular skill or function for daily living to keep, learn or improve such skill or function, as long as measurable progress can be documented.
+Health care services that help a person who has not learned or acquired a particular skill or function for daily living to learn, improve or keep such skills and functioning for daily living, as long as measurable progress can be documented.
+These services may include physical and occupational therapy, speech-language pathology and other services in a variety of inpatient and/or outpatient settings.